MMazzini1/Serverless-GIF-generation-on-AWS/README.md

 ### Application Architechture Diagram

-The following diagram shows the application architecture diagram with all the components involved.
+The following diagram shows the application architecture with all the components involved.

 ![image](https://user-images.githubusercontent.com/25701657/185026361-dbb11641-2919-43a7-b433-7d3d3530279d.png)